 Koehler Renewable Energy GmbH was founded in 2012 as a subsidiary of Koehler Holding GmbH & Co.
 KG.
 It aims to rise to the challenge of the energy change in Germany and contribute significantly towards its completion.

-Koehler Innovative Solutions is the latest member of the Koehler Paper Group and it develops and manufactures microcapsules for different applications and industries.
+Koehler Innovative Solutions is the latest member of Koehler Paper and it develops and manufactures microcapsules for different applications and industries.

-August Koehler SE will invest around half a billion euros in growth by the year 2020:
+Koehler will invest around half a billion euros in growth by the year 2020:

 More than €300 million is also being directed to the Kehl production facility, where Koehler will be creating more than 100 new jobs over the next two years.